 Electrical Safety at Home: Isn’t Safe Better Than Sorry?

 Electricity is something society takes for granted, until it goes out because of a bad thunderstorm, an industrial accident or, in Florida, an osprey building a nest atop a power pole.
-All three scenarios have at some point caused consumers to spend time in the dark.
+Even though as a society we are enjoying the most reliable and cheapest electricity suppliers to date… All three scenarios have at some point caused consumers to spend time in the dark.

 Those energy-fueled waves of current that power televisions, washing machines, ovens, pool pumps, air-conditioners and cell-phone chargers are part of daily life.
 At the same time, they can be part of daily death, as it is estimated nearly 400 fatalities occur each year by electrocution and 500 from electrical fires.